 Overdrachtsbelasting

 Overdrachtsbelasting, or transfer tax, refers to a tax imposed on property ownership transfer, and it plays a significant role in the overall costs of purchasing real estate in the Netherlands.
-Currently, the overdrachtsbelasting rate is determined based on a fixed percentage of the property's purchase price or fair market value, whichever is higher.
+This tax is determined based on a fixed percentage of the property's purchase price or fair market value, whichever is higher.

 The purpose of overdrachtsbelasting encompasses two key objectives: revenue generation for the government and market regulation.
 By implementing this tax, the Dutch government aims to tackle speculative behavior, discourage property flipping, and promote stability in property prices.
 This serves as a preventive measure against excessive speculation and encourages long-term investments in the real estate sector.